jurgen-kluft/go-home/docs/HARDWARE.md

 ## Room Presense Sensors

-September 2025:

-We can use cameras (esp32s3 modules) that frequently transmit images to a server that does image recognition to detect if a room is occupied or not.
-This would be more reliable than using radar based sensors.
-However, for this we do need a Mac Mini M4 or M5 to run our custom image recognition process.
-At the front door we could use a camera to detect if someone is at the door and/or if there are packages delivered.
-Another use-case is to detect if the parking spot is occupied or not.

-I have bought 3 `LinknLink eMotion Pro` sensors on `Amazon.nl`, they are Wifi IP based and should be connected to a MQTT broker.

-We will also build them ourselves using ESP32 devices on WiFi can easily be exposed to HomeKit (if necessary) through the use of Golang, however we can also just expose switches that indicate presence in a room/area.
+We will also build them ourselves using ESP32 devices on WiFi can easily be exposed to HomeKit (if necessary) through the use of Golang, however we can also just expose switches that indicate presence in a room/area using `https://github.com/brutella/hap`.

 ## Bed Presence Sensors (DYI, WIP)

 One other option

-- SEN-09674 FSR (can be 600mm long, with two of them you can detect presence on both sides of the bed)
-  - 2x 10K Ohm resistors
-  - 2 x 72.5 RMB     = 145 RMB
+- RD03D 24GHz, 60°, 8m
 - ESP32              = 22 RMB
 - USB-C power supply = 20 RMB
 - Total              = 187 RMB